Mistra Center for Sustainable Markets

-My work focuses on issues of representation and interaction, in mutually respectful and enriching ways, with those perceived as the cultural Other.
-I consider contributions from critical management, feminist and postcolonial organization studies to further cross-cultural management and diversity management research and teaching.
+Director of the Center for Responsible Leadership, PRME director for SSE and CIVICA Academic Lead for SSE, my work focuses on how organisations contribute to inclusive societies.
+In particular, I investigate representation and interaction, in mutually respectful and enriching ways, with those perceived as the cultural Other.
+I consider contributions from critical management, feminist and postcolonial organization studies to further cross-cultural management and diversity management research.

 Critical management studiesMultiple-paradigm studies